* 1793 Washington Portait Cent *

 ~ Celebrating George Washington’s 2nd Administration as President ~

-GWI 29-A Size 30mm Metal: Lead or Pewter.
+1793 Portrait Cent size 30mm Metal: Lead or Pewter.
 This is what i call a “Street Made” George Washington inaugural button.
-This crude button is authentic to the time period or George Washington’s 2nd Administration.
+This crude button does date to the time period of George Washington’s 2nd Administration.
 In this Post-Conial Era, the common man was mostly without means.
 Metal coins were valued over state issued paper currency.
 Copper coins and other kinds of white metal was used as a kind of barter underground- currency that was wide spread and common place.
 (This is a time when people shaved the sides off of coins for the flakes).
 So, one can conclude that George Washington inaugural Metal buttons were a commodity in a way, and could be bartered and valued as a currency among a segment of the population.

 Diggers have come across these types of “homemade specimens”, but never placed a value on them.
-I think this is an oversight of both the archeological and collectors community.
-There appears to be a good amount of specimens with this style of production found in different parts of the country, not inclusive to one city or state.
-So, one can conclude the idea was wide spread.
-Authenticity to the time period can be supported by the obverse’s date, as well as the time period which would have called for a “Country Wide” need for this sort of celebratory piece.
+I think this is an oversight of some historical importance into the common man of the time and his overwhelming patriotism.
+There appears to be a good amount of specimens found in different parts of the country, and is not inclusive to one city or state.
+So, one can reasonably conclude the idea was wide spread.
+Authenticity to the time period can be supported by the obverse’s date.

 Color: Slate Gray.

 Present Condition: An Excavated Specimen, Fair Planchet Condition, Fair Impressions Remain.

 Obverse Button Analysis: There Appears to be a lot of buttons made with this crude way.
 This poor mans button is the only Inaugural button that was not engraved in a steel die or mass produced for sale.
 This was made for a very small segment of the population that still had the sentiment of country patriotism.